-As he watched a football game later that afternoon, Richard’s mind sailed off in a million directions, but they all led to Melanie.
+This Saturday was a lot like the other Saturdays sine Melanie went to the coast.
+The previous week, while watching a late afternoon football game, Richard’s mind sailed off in a million directions, but they all led to Melanie.

-She sent him a postcard of the Padres’ stadium in San Diego, but that was the last he had heard from her.
+She sent him a postcard of the Padres’s stadium in San Diego, but that was the last he had heard from her.

 A long term project in San Diego.
 Where old sailors go to fade away.